mvlabat/mvlabat.github.io/content/2020-03-02_winter-update/index.md

 ## Painting mage sprites

 So the first thing I started working on in winter was painting my mage sprites.
 My original sprites render a mage in a white robe.
-As Grumpy Visitors is a multiplayer game, I thought it's important to make players' characters distinguishable.
+As Grumpy Visitors is a multiplayer game, I thought it's important to make the players' characters distinguishable.
 So I decided to make several variants of the sprite set.. with a shader!

 <img src="paint-mage.jpg">

-And the shader turned out to be not very ugly.
+And the shader turned out pretty clean and simple.
 ```glsl
 void main() {
     vec3 brightest_white = vec3(0.76);